A Transverse Averaging Operator and Cohomology of Quotients by Homogeneous Non-closed Subgroups: Introduction

 \begin{thm} Let $(M,\mathcal F)$ be a complete Riemannian foliation with compact leaf closure space, equipped with an isometric transverse $\mathfrak g$-action.
 Then the $E_1$-term of the spectral sequence associated to the Cartan complex of equivariant basic cohomology is naturally isomorphic to

 \end{thm}

-We say that a Lie $\mathfrak{g}$-foliation is of \emph{compact type} if the Lie algebra $\mathfrak{g}$ is of compact type.
-Such foliations carry a natural isometric transverse $\mathfrak{g}$-action, so the transverse averaging operator applies.
-A principal conceptual application of the transverse averaging operator is the following cohomological description of Lie $\mathfrak{g}$-foliations of compact type.
+A second application concerns Lie foliations.
+We say that a Lie $\mathfrak g$-foliation is of \emph{compact type} if its structural Lie algebra $\mathfrak g$ is of compact type.
+Such a foliation carries a canonical isometric transverse $\mathfrak g$-action.
+By adapting the transverse averaging construction to its natural transverse parallelism, we obtain the following cohomological description.

-\begin{thm} Let $(M,\mathcal{F})$ be a Lie $\mathfrak{g}$-foliation of compact type with compact leaf closure space.
+\begin{thm} Let $(M,\mathcal{F})$ be a complete Lie $\mathfrak{g}$-foliation of compact type with compact leaf closure space.
 Assume that $M$ is connected.
 Then

 \end{thm}